Robinlovelace/odjitter/README.md

 in this paper on walking trips in this central area because much research into route networks has focused on cycling and, because walking trips tend to be short, they create a need to convert aggregated OD datasets into diffuse route network representations of travel.
+Small input datasets developed for this paper can be downloaded using reproducible code that accompanies the paper.

 <img src="figures/overview-zones-central.png" title="Overview of the study region with the population from the 2011 Census at the level of Intermediate Zones corresponding to fill colour." alt="Overview of the study region with the population from the 2011 Census at the level of Intermediate Zones corresponding to fill colour." width="50%" style="display: block; margin: auto;" />